About the Emissions Inequality Dashboard

 What is the methodology behind the Emissions Inequality Dashboard?

-The Emissions Inequality Dashboard was first developed and used for the joint 2020 Oxfam/SEI Research Report, "The Carbon Inequality Era: An assessment of the global distribution of consumption emissions among individuals from 1990 to 2015 and beyond".
-For the methodology behind the Dashboard, refer to the research report available here: https://www.sei.org/publications/the-carbon-inequality-era/
+The Emissions Inequality Dashboard was first developed and used for the joint 2020 Oxfam/SEI Research Report, "The Carbon Inequality Era: An assessment of the global distribution of consumption emissions among individuals from 1990 to 2019 and beyond".
+For the detailed methodology behind the Dashboard, refer to our first research report .
+For our updated 2019 methodology please refer to this methodological note.

 Can I view the full data?